lexibank/tlopo/out/vol3/chapter13.md

 [^20]: I initially thought that Anejom _na-mraθ_ 'Croton insularis' was cognate with the items under POc _&ast;mʷa(r,R)e_.
 However, members of the genus Croton are substantial trees which have little in common with _Codiaeum variegatum_, popularly called 'croton' (although both belong to the family Euphorbiaceae).

-[^21]: An editor's footnote indicates that [Peekel](../sources/Peekel1984) ([1984](../sources/Peekel1984): 98, 100) incorrectly identified _Heliconia indica_ as H. bihai, an American species.
+[^21]: An editor's footnote indicates that [Peekel](../sources/Peekel1984) ([1984](../sources/Peekel1984): 98, 100) incorrectly identified _Heliconia indica_ as _H. bihai_, an American species.

 [^22]: http://www.floridata.com/, accessed October 2007

 [^23]: [Barrau](../sources/Barrau1962) ([1962](../sources/Barrau1962): 189) lists _Benincasa hispida_ as a recent introduction to Oceania: he is apparently wrong, although there may have been recent reintroductions.

-[^24]: Barrau refers to the pumpkin as Cucurbita pepo.
-In Papua New Guinea, at least, the common pumpkin is _Cucurbita moschata_, not C. pepo (R. Michael Bourke, pers. comm., and [French 1986](../sources/French1986): 102-103).
+[^24]: Barrau refers to the pumpkin as _Cucurbita pepo_.
+In Papua New Guinea, at least, the common pumpkin is _Cucurbita moschata_, not _C. pepo_ (R. Michael Bourke, pers. comm., and [French 1986](../sources/French1986): 102-103).
 Both are evidently recent introductions, so this possible confusion makes no difference to the argument of this paragraph.

 [^25]: Hote, Patep and Lenakel also neutralise _&ast;-l-_ and _&ast;-r-_, but I have ignored this here for the sake of simplicity of presentation.